firstcontributions/first-contributions/README.md

 <img align="right" width="450" src="https://firstcontributions.github.io/assets/Readme/git-status.png" alt="git status" />

-If you go to the project directory and execute the command `git status`, you'll see there are changes.
+If you go to the project directory and execute the command `git status`, you'll see the changes.

 Add those changes to the branch you just created using the `git add` command: